Dead People Server

 Uta Hagen (actress/teacher) -- Dead.
 Died January 14, 2004.
 Born June 12, 1919.
 Won a Tony for playing Martha in Who's Afraid of Virginia Woolf?, she taught acting for many years in New York City, her first husband was Jose Ferrer, died on the same day as Ron O'Neal.
 Home Page IBDB IMDb

-Larry Hagman (actor) -- Not dead yet.
+Larry Hagman (actor) -- Dead.
+Throat cancer.
+Died November 23, 2012.
 Born September 21, 1931.
-Has a second-hand liver, starred in Dallas and I Dream of Jeannie, son of Mary Martin.
-IMDb
+Lived for years after a liver transplant, starred in Dallas (and its reboot) and I Dream of Jeannie, son of Mary Martin. twitter IBDB IMDb Obituary FindAGrave

 Albert Hague (actor, composer) -- Dead.
 Cancer.
 Died November 12, 2001.
 Born October 13, 1920.
 Teacher on Fame, he composed the music for How the Grinch Stole Christmas, died on the same day as Carrie Donovan.
 Home Page IMDb